 Grab the Lapels was created in 2013.
 On this site, you can find Book Reviews about works written by people who identify as women (she/her) or nonbianry (they/them).
 You’ll also find interviews under Meet the Writer, which includes any kind of writing: fiction, memoir, poetry, blogging, journalism, you name it!
 Want to participate?
 Contact me!
 Not all of these authors are published, so you’ll get a variety of insight.
 My name is Melanie, and I’m a former adjunct professor who taught composition, creative writing, and fiction.
 Currently, I’m an adult student in an ASL interpreter training program (more here about that), so you’ll read lots about D/deaf and hard-of-hearing folks on my blog.
-Please see the FAQ for answers about review requests and why there are no people here who identify as men.
+Please see the FAQ for answers about review requests and why there are no works here by people who identify as men.

 I’ve earned a bachelors in English, a masters in English/Creative Writing, and an MFA at the University of Notre Dame in Fiction.
 I’ve been reviewing for a while, and at a steady clip in a variety of venues.